sophia-vo/Power-Outage-Predictions/README.md

 - MCAR (Missing Completely at Random): Missingness is independent of other columns and the missing values themselves.
 - MAR (Missing at Random): Missingness depends on other columns but not on the missing values themselves.

 To analyze the missingness of CUSTOMERS.AFFECTED, we will perform permutation tests to determine whether its missingness depends on other columns in the dataset.
 We hypothesize that the missingness of CUSTOMERS.AFFECTED may depend on CLIMATE.REGION, since different regions might have varying reporting standards or data collection processes.
 If missing values are more prevalent in certain regions, this would suggest a dependency.
-We also hypothesize that the missingness of CUSTOMERS.AFFECTED does not depend on MONTH, as the month in which an outage occurred should not influence whether customer impact data is missing.
+We also hypothesize that the missingness of CUSTOMERS.AFFECTED does not depend on RES.PRICE, as electricity prices are unlikely to directly affect whether CUSTOMERS.AFFECTED is reported.

 Dependency on CLIMATE.REGION: